Agricultural Literacy Curriculum Matrix

 Essential File (map, chart, picture, or document)

-crop residue: plant material remaining in a field after harvesting, including leaves, stalks, roots
+crop residue: plant material remaining in a field after harvesting, including leaves, stalks, and roots

 irrigation: artificial application of water to the land or soil to assist plant growth